-The settlor's available nil-rate band is essentially the current nil-rate band less any chargeable lifetime transfers they've made in the previous seven years.
-So in many cases where no other planning is in place, this will simply be the current nil-rate band, which is £325,000 up to 2020/21.
-The residence nil-rate band isn't available to trusts or any lifetime gifting.
+The settlor's available Nil-Rate Band (NRB) is essentially the current NRB less any chargeable lifetime transfers they've made in the previous seven years.
+So in many cases where no other planning is in place, this will simply be the current NRB, which is £325,000 up to 2020/21.
+The Residence Nil-Rate Band (RNRB) isn't available to Trusts or any lifetime gifting.